Home » News » Household Hazardous Waste & Electronics Collection- Clean Sweep

 Businesses, Schools, Farms and Municipalities

-Hazardous Waste – Businesses, schools, farms and municipalities must pre-register at least two weeks ahead of the event with Colin Barrington at Veolia for the event and should provide estimated quantities and payment information prior to arriving to the event.
+Hazardous Waste – Businesses, schools, farms and municipalities must pre-register at least two weeks ahead of the event with Colin Barrington at colin.barrington@veolia.com including a full list of materials and payment authorization.
+Farmers/Farms may dispose of up to 200 pounds of pesticides for free at the collection events, with preregistration and proof of business required.

-Light Bulbs & Batteries – Businesses, schools, farms and municipalities should contact Warren Johnson at NWRP for payment information prior to arriving at the event.
+Light Bulbs & Batteries – Businesses, schools, farms and municipalities should contact Warren Johnson at wjohnson@nwrpc.com at NWRP for payment information prior to arriving at the event.

 Schedule for all the 2025 Northwest Clean Sweep events (PDF, 1 pg)